WorldClass has been saved

 Deloitte Malta provides transitional frameworks for students through Opportunity Deloitte and the Summer Programme

 Preparing students of all ages to transition to the professional world remains a challenge gap that Deloitte Malta has been addressing for a number of years through various programmes and sponsorships.

 Since 2013, the Summer Programme has been assisting students enrolled in the Pathway Programmes while Opportunity Deloitte seeks to provide career advice and soft skills training to sixth form students.

 The Deloitte Malta Summer Programme was developed in 2013 with the aim of ensuring a better transition from student life to the working world.
 The programme was created in response to the needs of students who felt that their course required more practical application.
-Through the programme, students who are enrolled on our Pathway programmes for tertiary education are given the opportunity to work with us during the summer, and are provided with a specially designed, tailormade programme which includes on the job training and job exposure, corporate social responsibility, learning and development, public speaking and a specific module on debating.
+Through the programme, students are given the opportunity to work with us during the summer, and are provided with a specially designed, tailormade programme which includes on the job training and job exposure, corporate social responsibility, learning and development, public speaking and a specific module on debating.

 Following its success in 2014 and 2015, Deloitte continued to execute its Opportunity Deloitte programme for schools across the country.
 This programme is targeted towards secondary and sixth form students, and is aimed at introducing students to the professional services world by offering career advice and training, and by providing information about the opportunities available within this area.
 The programme also includes soft skills training, interview techniques training and presentation skills training.
 Deloitte Malta works hand in hand with stakeholders who play a key role in assisting their students with their career choice.